Skip to content

 In fact, seven of the largest banks in the U.S. have devoted substantial financial resources toward cutting-edge AI initiatives.
 JP Morgan Chase, for example, recently invested $3 billion in new technology initiatives, including $600 million for emerging FinTech solutions.

-As cyberattacks become more frequent and costly, and as compliance regulations become tighter, expect the financial services industry to invest heavily in new technologies designed to thwart the efforts of bad actors and provide better service and user experiences for their customers in 2018.
+As cyberattacks become more frequent and costly, and as compliance regulations become tighter, expect the financial services industry to invest heavily in new cybersecurity trends designed to thwart the efforts of bad actors and provide better service and user experiences for their customers in 2018.